 In brief, we are measurement enthusiasts.
-Our core team has expertise in implementation science, epidemiology, and statistics.
+Our core team has expertise in epidemiology, economics, statistics, and implementation science.
 We also have a database of consultants that we pull from as needed.

 Trina Gorman started Gorman Consulting in 2013.
 Before consulting, she worked for Innovations for Poverty Action in Uganda where she first led the fieldwork for a randomized trial and then co-led the country office – an office that was implementing over 20 randomized trials.
 She also spent two years supporting a nonprofit in Ghana, focusing on human centered design for illiterate communities.
 In her previous career, she was a technical writer at Microsoft.
 She has a Masters in Public Policy and is pursuing a PhD in Global Health, Implementation Science.
 On the personal side, she has an awesome husband and three awesome children.
 In her free time … Trina doesn’t have any free time.